tanerim/ts_tokenizer/README.md

 ### Key Features:
-- **Hybrid Approach**: Uses a hybrid (lexicon-based and rule-based approach) for tokenization.
+- **Hybrid Tokenization**: Combines lexicon-based and rule-based techniques to tokenize complex Turkish texts with precision.
-- **Handling of Special Tokens**: Recognizes special tokens like mentions, hashtags, emails, URLs, numbers, smiley, emoticons, etc.
+- **Special Token Handling**: Detects and processes mentions, hashtags, emails, URLs, dates, numbers, smileys, emoticons, and more.
-- **Highly Configurable**: Provides multiple output formats to suit different NLP processing needs, including plain tokens, tagged tokens, and token-tag pairs in list or line formats.
+- **Configurable Outputs**: Offers multiple output formats, including plain tokens, tagged tokens, tokenized lines, and tagged lines, to suit diverse NLP workflows.
+- **Multi-core Processing**: Speeds up tokenization for large files with parallel processing.
+- **Preprocess Handling**: Handles corrupted Turkish text and punctuation gracefully using built-in fixes.
+- **Command-Line Friendly**: Use it directly from the terminal for file-based or piped input workflows.

 On natural language processing (NLP), information retrieval, or text mining for Turkish, **TS Tokenizer** offers a reliable solution for tokenization.